QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 ### Direct and Indirect Identifiers

-- All de-identification begins with removing “**direct identifiers**” (i.e., pieces of information that are sufficient, on their own, to disclose identify), such as proper names, addresses, and phone numbers.
+- All de-identification begins with removing “**direct identifiers**” (i.e., pieces of information that are sufficient, on their own, to disclose an identity), such as proper names, addresses, and phone numbers.
 This is typically straightforward.
 - “**Indirect identifiers**” consist of contextual information that can be used, often combined with other information, to identify a participant.
 For example, [*in a seminal paper*](https://dataprivacylab.org/projects/identifiability/), Latanya Sweeney showed that almost 90% of the US population could be identified based on their zip code, date of birth, and gender; even using place (like city or municipality) instead of zip code still allows more than 50% of the population to be uniquely identified.
 Such indirect identifiers are often found throughout rich, qualitative data and need to be handled with great care.

 ### De-identification Practices